Last Updated

 - 2007–2009:

 - Early complaints to the DBPR, Florida Attorney General, and Governor’s Office detailed widespread mismanagement, unlicensed contracting, and financial misconduct at Omega Villas.
 Despite citations from the City of Plantation and documentation of board obstruction, state agencies largely deflected responsibility—citing jurisdictional limits, outdated statutes, or referring matters to arbitration.
-This era marked the beginning of a long-standing pattern of state inaction and regulatory failure that continues today.
+This era marked the beginning of a long-standing pattern of state inaction and possible regulatory failure that continues today.

 - October 2023